 Changes To Leasing Practice – FAQs

-The updated Form 7 – Lease/Sublease Form (Form 7, version 7), as well as the new Form 20 – Lease Declaration have now been published on the Forms Page.
-Guides to Completion for the Form 7 (Version 7) and Form 20 – Lease Declaration are available to assist with preparation of the forms.
-The Guides to Completion can also be downloaded on the Forms page.
+The updated Form 7 – Lease/Sublease Form (Form 7, version 7), as well as the new Form 20 – Lease Declaration are available on the Forms Page.

-From 22 April, 2025, the new Form 20 – Lease Declaration, will be required to be included when lodging older versions of the Form 7 – Lease/Sublease (Form 7).
+The new Form 20 – Lease Declaration, must be included when lodging older versions (version 6 or earlier) of the Form 7 – Lease/Sublease (Form 7).

-Frequently Asked Questions in relation to the current leasing practice have been included below, sorted by topic:
+Frequently Asked Questions in relation to the updated leasing practice have been included below, sorted by topic:

 General